Menu

 Choose the narrowest durable owner before writing memory.
 Raw specs, RFPs, diagrams, and client files stay in context; memory stores compact decisions, preferences, learnings, and reusable state.

-Snipara stores agent memory on the Memory V2 model by default.
+Snipara stores agent memory on the reviewed memory model by default.
 Agent, project, team, and user scopes are owner boundaries, not labels: agent memories require an agent identifier, user memories stay personal to one authenticated or integrator-mapped user, team memories stay with the team, and project memories stay with the active project.

 ScopeOwnerUse forRequired identifier